Our modern world is noiser than ever before – and babies and children go to events with the family that could place their delicate hearing at risk.

 Wearing Banz earmuffs allows them to retreat into a quieter world – often babies will simply fall asleep.

-Fireworks: Backyard fireworks at Guy Fawkes are a Kiwi tradition – but is it worth risking your children’s hearing for a few pretty sparkles?
+Fireworks: Fireworks at Guy Fawkes and Matariki are a Kiwi tradition – but is it worth risking your children’s hearing for a few pretty sparkles?

 Although crackers and sky rockets have been banned for several years, the explosive sounds of fireworks have become louder in recent years – and it only takes one noise event to cause damage!